PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter13/README.md

 So, this library may require installing additional Python modules such as numpy.
 The compiled library can be downloaded from the official [website](https://www.boost.org/releases/latest/).

-The Conan profile for MSVC Build Tools 19.50 (Visual Studio 2026) may look like this one:
+The Conan profile for MSVC 19.50 (Visual Studio 2026) may look like this one:

 ```
 [settings]